495-Labs-Projects/ChoreTrackerAPI/README.md

   end
   ```

-9. Make sure you run ```rake swagger:docs```, start up the server and check out the swagger docs.
+9. Make sure you run ```rails swagger:docs```, start up the server and check out the swagger docs.
 For each endpoint, there should be a header param.
 In order to successfully hit any of the endpoints, you will need to fill out this param too.
 This is a little bit more complicated as before since rails has its own format/way to do things.
 In the input box, enter "Token token=<api_token>" and replace <api_token> with the token from the user you created before.
 Now check that the API works with the token authentication!

 * * *